Kikve/TODO/TODO/📑text in program (jdg).md

 # 📑text in program
 <div class="hash">(9201e1)</div>

-- JavaScript is a case-sensitive language
+- case-sensitive
-- JavaScript ignores spaces that appear between tokens in programs.
-For the most part, JavaScript also ignores line breaks
+- ignores spaces that appear between tokens in programs.
+For the most part, also ignores line breaks

- JavaScript also recognizes tabs, assorted ASCII control characters, and various Unicode space characters as white‐ space
+also recognizes tabs,
+assorted ASCII control characters, and various Unicode space characters as whitespace

 - [ ] recordar  [start:: 2024-10-16]